obvonage/deved-platform/content/blog/en/announcing-the-video-champions-program.md

 ## Test the Meeting API for Free With the Video Champions Program

-### Three Months Free Use
+### Vonage Video Champions Program

 Vonage is pleased to announce the launch of the Video API Champions Program, where each account will receive **three months free use** followed by a discounted rate for testing the Meetings API; further details on pricing can be found below.

-### Discounted Rates

-As part of the Champions Program, each account will receive a discounted price for 50K participant minutes and 25K recording minutes per month at the following rate:
+As part of the Champions Program, each account will receive their first three month for free, limited to 50K participant minutes and 25K recording minutes per month.
+After the promotional period regular charges will apply.
-1. For the first 3 months, there are no charges for use of the API.
-2. After that the charge will be:
-   - $0.00435 per participant per minute
-   - $0.025 per recording minute

-For example, it would cost $1.04 for a 1h call with 4 participants.
-If that call was recorded, those recording minutes would cost $1.50 for a total cost of $2.54.

 ### Join the Program
+The Vonage Video Champions program is the easiest way to introduce video to your customer conversations.
+If you are ready to get started - and get 3 months free usage - please complete the form below and we will get back to you shortly.

-To get started and begin using the API, please contact the Meetings API team by filling out [this form](https://forms.gle/p3vVbPAqaWiGdzbU8).
+To get started and begin using the API, please contact the Meetings API team by filling out [this form](https://forms.gle/p3vVbPAqaWiGdzbU8) and someone from our team will get in touch.

 ## Meetings API Pricing Outside the Champions Program

 The pricing is based on both participant and recording minutes.
 A participant minute is charged at $0.00475 per participant per minute in a session, while a recording minute is charged at $0.025 per minute that the session is recorded.

 For example, it would cost $1.14 for a 1h call with 4 participants.
 If that call was recorded, those recording minutes would cost $1.50 for a total cost of $2.64.

 ## Resources

 When you’re ready to start coding, there are several resources you can look at to get stuck in:

 * [Introducing the Meetings API](https://developer.vonage.com/blog/22/03/29/introducing-the-meetings-api) - This article has a great high-level summary of the features available.
 * [The full Meetings API Documentation](https://developer.vonage.com/meetings/overview) is available on the Vonage Developer Portal, and includes information on room types, terminology, and code snippets.
 * The [API Specification](https://developer.vonage.com/api/meetings)